ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Introduction Research Background

-Our contributions can be summarized as follows: (i) We propose ComSD to balance exploration and diversity in complex behavior discovery through a novel contrastive multi-objective reward containing a diversity reward and an exploration reward. (ii) We propose to utilize the state-skill contrastive results as a novel diversity reward for an effective diversity incentive. (iii) A novel dynamic weighting mechanism (SMW) is presented to weight the above two rewards for diversity-exploration balance, further improving behavioral quality. (iv) Extensive experiments and detailed analysis show that ComSD can discover diverse robot behaviors at different exploratory levels, enabling state-of-the-art downstream adaptation ability on 32 challenging tasks.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose \textbf{Co}ntrastive dyna\textbf{m}ic \textbf{S}kill \textbf{D}iscovery \textbf{(ComSD)}, a novel unsupervised skill discovery method, to generate exploratory and diverse unsupervised skills through a novel intrinsic incentive named contrastive dynamic reward.
+In this reward, we employ particle-based state entropy as an exploration reward for exploratory skill seeking, and propose to utilize the contrastive result between skill vectors and visited states as an explicit reward to promote diversity between different skills. \item To alleviate the exploration hurt caused by explicitly employing the contrastive diversity reward, we propose a novel weighting mechanism, named SMW, that dynamically scales the exploration reward and the diversity reward based on skill vectors.
+SMW is the key to well balancing state exploration and skill diversity, further improving the quality of discovered unsupervised skills. \item We conduct extensive numerical and analytical experiments.
+Results demonstrate that our proposed ComSD can discover diverse behaviors at different exploratory levels for challenging multi-joint robots, enabling state-of-the-art downstream adaptation ability on different kinds of downstream tasks.
+ComSD can also discover distinguishable and far-reaching exploration skills in the challenging tree-like 2D maze. \end{itemize}